- AbbVie is a dividend growth stock with a fine pedigree.

 Future Growth for AbbVie Inc.

-AbbVie’s growth trajectory got skewed in the wake of the pandemic and lowered the nearer-term outlook.
+AbbVie's growth trajectory got skewed in the wake of the pandemic, putting the nearer-term outlook into decline.
 The surge in revenue and earnings brought about by COVID-19 testing, vaccines, supplies and mitigating equipment was unsustainable, but the long-term outlook is still bright.
-The company has several blockbusters and many treatments in its pipeline.
+The company's leading drug is Humira, a treatment for rheumatoid arthritis and Crohn's disease, but it has several blockbusters and many therapies in its pipeline.

 Two treatments that are currently available and on track for approval for multiple other conditions are Skyrizi and Rinvoq.
-Skyrizi is currently available to treat psoriasis and Crohn’s disease, while Rinvoq is available for treating rheumatoid arthritis and a few other ailments.
+Skyrizi is presently available to treat psoriasis and Crohn's disease, while Rinvoq treats rheumatoid arthritis and a few other ailments.
+Both should eclipse Humira in sales over time.
+The pipeline of new compounds, as of early 2023, includes five on the verge of FDA approval and dozens more on track to reach Phase 1 trials.

 Dividend Capture Strategy for AbbVie Inc.